-Important note: After each time you print a chart by itself on a separate page, you should immediately click on any white space OUTSIDE the chart to remove the gray border from the border of the chart.
-When the gray border is on the borders of the chart, this tells Excel that you want to print only the chart by itself.
-You should do this now!
+Important note: After each time you print a chart by itself on a separate page, you should immediately click on any white space OUTSIDE the chart to remove the border from the chart.
+When the border is on the borders of the chart, this tells Excel that you want to print only the chart by itself.
+Do this now!